wazo-pbx/xivo-blog/content/articles/testing-interaction-between-mobile-applications.md

 + this.expect = new IosExpect(new InvocationManager(this.client));
 ```

-Jest is also aware of each methods of our class and can mock them automatically !
+Jest is also aware of each methods of our class and can mock them automatically!

-## Success !
+## Success!

-After some research and some failure, we are now able to test interactions between multiple devices with Detox easily !
+After some research and some failures, we are now able to test interactions between multiple devices with Detox easily!

-We've made a [PR of our journey](https://github.com/wix/Detox/pull/1144).
-You can +1 it if you want to done the same on your application !
+We've made a [PR from our journey](https://github.com/wix/Detox/pull/1144).
+Feel free to `+1` the pull request if you need that feature for you application.